19hours/sg-statutes/Acts/Economic Development Board Act.md

 (8) The Chairman of the Board or the person lawfully acting as Chairman at any meeting of the Board shall have an original as well as a casting vote.

-(9) A member of the Board shall not, in any meeting of the Board, participate in any discussion relating to, and shall not vote in respect of, any application to the Board for a loan in which he is interested or in respect of any business or management in which he is interested, and if he does so his vote shall not be counted, nor shall he be counted in the quorum present at that meeting.

 (10) The members of the Board shall be paid out of the funds of the Board such salaries, fees or allowances as the Minister may determine.

 [7/97]

 (11) The Minister may at any time revoke the appointment of the Chairman or of any other member of the Board.

+(12) The First Schedule shall have effect with respect to the Board, its members and proceedings.

+[11/2008 wef 26/05/2008]

 ### Functions of Board

 6\.—(1) The functions of the Board are —

-(a) to stimulate the growth, expansion and development of Singapore’s economy by promoting Singapore as an international total business centre;
+(a) to stimulate the growth, expansion and development of the Singapore economy;

-(b) to formulate investment promotion policies and plans, promotional incentives and marketing strategies to attract foreign and local investments in advanced technology industries and skill-intensive services which enjoy good export market prospects;
+(b) pursuant to paragraph (a), to formulate investment promotion policies and plans, and promotional incentives and strategies;

-(c) to promote, facilitate and assist in the development of support industries and services which provide important parts, components and related services to the manufacturing sector;
+(c) to promote, facilitate and assist in the development of support industries and services which provide important parts, components and related services to the manufacturing and services sector;

-(d) to encourage foreign and local industries to upgrade their skill and technological levels through investment in new technology, automation, training, research and product development activities;
+(d) to encourage foreign and local industries to upgrade their skill and technological levels through investment in technology, automation, training, research and product development activities;

-(e) to support the development of local entrepreneurs and small and medium business enterprises and to assist local companies to expand and upgrade their operations;
+(e) to support the development of local entrepreneurs and small and medium enterprises and to assist local enterprises to expand and upgrade their operations;

-(f) to provide training in new skills required by the manufacturing, business and technical services sector; and
+(f) to provide or support training in skills required for the development of the Singapore economy;

-(g) to identify and encourage key companies to establish their international operational headquarters and undertake a wide range of regional service and business activities in Singapore.
+(g) to identify key enterprises and encourage them to establish their international headquarters in Singapore and undertake a wide range of international service and business activities; and

-[11/89]

-(2) For the purpose of subsection (1)(a), “international total business centre” means a centre which facilitates and encourages the development of all forms of business activities in areas of design, production, marketing and distribution and all types of corporate services.

-[5A

-[11/89]
+(h) to exercise or perform any function or duty conferred upon the Board under any other written law.

+(2) In addition to the functions imposed by this section, the Board may undertake such other functions as the Minister may assign to the Board, and in so doing —

+(a) the Board shall be deemed to be fulfilling the purposes of this Act; and

+(b) the provisions of this Act shall apply to the Board in respect of such functions.

+(3) Nothing in this section shall be construed as imposing on the Board, directly or indirectly, any form of duty or liability enforceable by proceedings before any court.

+[11/2008 wef 26/05/2008]

 ### Directions by Minister